stlab/better-code/better-code/src/chapter-3-errors.md

     Despite the name “failable initializer,” by our definition a `nil` result represents not a runtime error, but a successful fulfillment of the weakened postcondition.

+### Strengthening the Function Signature

+When *C* is expressible solely in terms of the function's parameters, you may be able to encapsulate it in a type invariant—as we did with `EmployeeDatabase` in the Contracts chapter—and pass that instead.
+Of course, this approach is only a win when *C* is required in more than one place; otherwise it simply moves to the initializer of the new type.

 ### Adding a Precondition